microsoft/hlsl-specs/proposals/NNNN-dxil-vectors.md

 Here and hereafter, `NUM` is the number of elements in the loaded vector, `TYPE` is the element type name, and `TY` is the corresponding abbreviated type name (e.g. `i64`, `f32`).

+#### Vector access

+Dynamic access to vectors were previously converted to array accesses.
+Native vectors can be accessed using `extractelement`, `insertelement`, or `getelementptr` operations.
+Previously usage of `extractelement` and `insertelement` in DXIL didn't allow dynamic index parameters.

 #### Elementwise intrinsics

 A selection of elementwise intrinsics are given additional native vector forms.